drivechain-project/drivechain.info/faq/index.md

 ( Incidentally, it is also why I believe that general-purpose smart contracting systems, like Ethereum and Rootstock, are misguided.
 These "general-purpose" systems actually *can't do as much* as a subset of individually selected smart contracts -- ironically, their [generality limits their usefulness](http://www.truthcoin.info/blog/contracts-oracles-sidechains/). )

+### In the security model you mention ["sounding the alarm"](http://www.truthcoin.info/blog/drivechain/#security-models), where users and miners warn other users and miners.
+Isn't this centralization / collusion? ### {#sound-the-alarm}

+One reddit user [writes](https://www.reddit.com/r/Bitcoin/comments/6ztp3b/lets_discuss_something_techrelated_for_a_change/dn0rsdo/?utm_content=permalink&utm_medium=front&utm_source=reddit&utm_name=Bitcoin): "Drivechains have 1008-block cycles ostensibly to protect against theft, so that someone can 'raise the alarm' and tell miners to downvote a particular theft withdrawal, but that sounds too much like centralized collusion to me.

+In this case, the word 'collusion' is misused.
+In one sense, the word is neutral, meaning "working together".
+One could say that there is already a lot of Bitcoin collusion today, because all Bitcoin users and miners are coordinating in order to run mutually-compatible versions of Bitcoin.
+Everyone *is* colluding, but everyone wants to get the right answer.
+So in this case collusion is a good/neutral thing.

+In the second more negative sense, 'collusion' implies some secrecy and nefariousness (to gain an edge on a different group, one made up of earnest and independent people).
+But that sense does not apply here.
+Sounding the alarm is 100% transparent.
+In fact, it is an alarm!
+Very loud!

+And this "collusion" [of sounding the alarm] is only possible if the bad guys have themselves just "colluded".
+The baddies have to collude first (over which WT^ to upvote).
+In response, the defenders have to do exactly as much colluding work.
+But it is easier for the defenders because they can move second -- the do not need to lift a finger until after the attackers have invested the effort of attacking.

+While this is collaboration, it is not centralization.
+Drivechain is designed so that everyone can **independently** respond to the alarm by doing the right thing.
+They do not need to coordinate with a leader, or a large miner or other users, or anything else.
+They simply know what to do, because, by design, it is very easy for them to learn what to do.
+In this case the design is much better than, [the March 2013 consensus failure emergency](http://www.truthcoin.info/blog/against-the-hard-fork/#3-coordination-and-ambiguity).
+A drivechain theft would be exactly like that event (in which everything worked out just fine), except that it would be much *better*, because **everyone** would [1] have plenty of warning, and time to respond (two months or so), and [2] would already know what to do (either downvote everything, or manually upvote the winner, both will work).

 ## 2. Comparisons